conoro/hugo.conoroneill.com/content/post/the-chiltern-challenge-50k-conors-first-ultra-marathon.md

 People started walking very early which was frustrating as it hadn't got hilly yet and it was almost single-track.
 But then we quickly got to an extremely steep piece with wooden steps and had a queue at the top to get through the stile.

 Despite all the RD warnings, people went off-course almost immediately.
 But they were called back in each case.
 It turned out that my paper map, compass, OS Maps on Android, paper map photos, Open Street Maps, route on my Garmin watch and Offline Google Maps were not just overkill, they were completely unnecessary.
-Between the signs, painted arrows on the ground and the knotted tape, there was only one spot in the entire 50k where I was unsure where to go because some arsehole had torn down an arrow (we could see the zipties).
+Between the signs, painted arrows on the ground and the knotted tape, there was only one spot in the entire 50k where I was unsure where to go because some arsehole had torn down an arrow (we could see the zip-ties).

 I'm not going to do a mile by mile account, don't worry.